Expert: Childhood good behavior game leads to lower rates of self destructive behavior later in life

-HUNTINGTON — As local officials work to develop a long-term plan to curb opioid abuse in the area, a psychiatrist says a program already used in some West Virginia schools can go as far as reducing the chance of children being incarcerated or developing substance use disorder later in life.
+HUNTINGTON – As local officials work to develop a long term plan to curve opioid abuse in the area, a West Virginian psychiatrist says a program already been used in some West Virginia schools can go as far as reducing the chance of children being incarcerated or developing substance use disorder later in life.

-Community leaders in Cabell County released a “Resiliency Plan” at the beginning of the year, which envisions a pathway to the end of the substance use epidemic in the country.
-While giving money for rehabilitation programs and law enforcement are obvious parts of the plan, some more in-depth outlines include interventions to help children avoid behaviors that lead to the abuse.
+Community leaders in Cabell County released a “resiliency Plan” at the beginning of the year, which envisions a pathway to the end of the substance use epidemic in the country.
+While giving money for rehabilitation programs and law enforcement are obvious part of the plan, some more in-depth outlines include childhood interventions to help children avoid behaviors which lead to the abuse.

 Kevin Junkins, a psychiatrist working with Community Care of West Virginia, said he spoke with the state senate’s education committee about its success with hopes it will be implemented statewide, as have several states, such as Ohio.